Bersaelor/Talks/MillionStars-Moebius-Piter/HowToFitMillionStars.md

 build-lists: true

-# How to fit a million ✨ into a 📱
+# How to fit a million ✨ into an 📱

 [.footer: konrad@looc.io]
 ![](IMG_1044.jpg)